esirko/utilities-monitor-dashboard/QUICKSTART.md

 ### "Failed to connect to server"
 - Make sure backend is running on port 5000
 - Check `VITE_API_URL` in `.env.local`
+- Verify environment variables were loaded (see Step 3)

 ### "Login failed"
 - Verify credentials work in Emporia Vue mobile app